 Like most everyone else, I had to find my way in life.
 I feel incredibly lucky to work in a career that I love, but I didn’t start out with all the answers.
 Learning to identify, understand, and work with my own emotions was a huge breakthrough for me.
 I stopped trying to analyze or label and started looking deeply at my feelings with openness and self-compassion.
 In sessions, I help clients practice the same skills that have helped me live a happier, more balanced life.

-I specialize in emotional eating counseling and helping clients find what brings meaning and fulfillment to their lives.
+I am a Houston counselor specializing in emotional eating counseling and helping clients find what brings meaning and fulfillment to their lives.
 When I began my therapist training, I worked with a client who struggled with emotional eating.
 I really clicked with this client and understood the dynamics of her situation.
 In my family, food often represented love.
 I threw myself into extra training and research to figure out the best way to help this client.
 As I saw a positive change in her life and realized how common and painful emotional eating can be, I became dedicated to helping other people overcome compulsive, emotional, or binge eating from the inside out.

 In my free time, I enjoy being outdoors and gardening.
 Working with soil and sunshine to make something grow is incredibly soothing.
 I also try to nurture my creative side.
 Primarily, I find myself learning, exploring, and seeking out knowledge.
 I love connecting with people and understanding new perspectives.
 You might also find my curled up with a good mystery novel or a psychology book.
 I really do love my job!